Banner Health

 Diagnosis of POTS

 Diagnosing POTS can be difficult because many symptoms may overlap with other conditions.
+At Banner Health, we use state-of-the-art tools and expertise to pinpoint your condition.

 There is no single test to diagnose POTS, but your health care provider will review your medical history and perform a physical exam.
 They may run several tests, including an echocardiogram, cardiopulmonary testing, blood and urine tests, a stand test and a tilt table test.

 A tilt table test is the gold standard for diagnosis.
 You are strapped to a table and then tilted from lying on your back into an upright position (standing) while your heart rate and blood pressure are measured.
+Our team will guide you every step of the way, from testing to treatment.
+Schedule your evaluation now.

 Treating POTS